Tugendhat Armchair: MR70 | Hommage À Mies van der Rohe, 1929

 The Tugendhat Chair's design is a hybrid reminiscent of van der Rohe’s famous Barcelona Chair but with the structural innovation of the Brno Chair.

-Shown in Sabbia Aniline Leather on Hand Ground & Polished Chrome Steel.
+Shown in Lino Aniline Leather on Hand Ground & Polished Mirror Chromed Stainless Steel.

 The Archetype Forms Tugendhat Pavilion Chair: Cantilever Armchair is a faithful reproduction of the original Mies van der Rohe Tugendhat Armchair, model MR70.